chiruu12/chiruu12/README.md

 # Hey there, I'm Chirag (Chiruu12) 👋

-I'm a fourth-year student at BITS Pilani - Goa Campus, juggling dual majors in Mathematics and Electronics & Instrumentation.
+I'm a final-year student at BITS Pilani - Goa Campus, GSoC'25 @ Jenkins and juggling dual majors in Mathematics and Electronics & Instrumentation.
 I'm passionate about Data Science, Machine Learning, and automating solutions with AI.

 ---